danielsaidi/StoreKitPlus/README.md

 ## About StoreKitPlus

-StoreKitPlus adds extra functionality for working with StoreKit 2, like extensions, observable state, store services, etc.
+StoreKitPlus adds extra functionality for working with StoreKit 2, like extensions, observable state, services, etc.

-With StoreKitPlus, you have an observable `StoreContext` that lets you observe store state, as well as a `StoreService` protocol and implementation that simplifies fetching, syncing and purchasing products.
+StoreKitPlus has an observable ``StoreContext`` that lets you observe store state, a ``StoreService`` protocol and a ``StandardStoreService`` implementation that simplifies fetching, purchasing and syncing products, as well as a ``ProductRepresentable`` protocol that lets you use local product representations in your app.